OpenDreamKit/OpenDreamKit.github.io/_posts/2018-11-19-Aachen_school.md

 ## OpenDreamKit implication

- Alexander Konovalov was one of the instructors.
+ Olexandr Konovalov was one of the instructors.
 OpenDreamKit funded his participation to the event: \pounds 560.

 ## Event summary